webpilot-ai/Webpilot/README.md

 Official Website: [HomePage](https://www.Webpilot.ai/)

-Note: Webpilot is currently in pre-release version and will be officially released within the next month.
+Note: Webpilot is currently in Pre-Release version and will be officially released within the next month.
+It will continue to iterate (and remain open source and free).

 ## Getting Started